Skip to main content

 Cross-Table Consistency in CDAG

-CD to RD Linkage
+CD and CDER to RD Linkage

-Favorable Outcomes to EFF
+Favorable Outcomes to EFF_D

 FA Rejected Claims to CD